boto/boto3/docs/source/guide/migrationpy3.rst

 pip-based installations
 ~~~~~~~~~~~~~~~~~~~~~~~
-If you installed boto3 using pip 10.0 or later, you'll automatically stop receiving boto3 updates after the last Python 2 compatible version of boto3 is installed.
-If you're using an older version of pip, you need to pin your boto3 install to no later than version 1.17.
+If you installed boto3 using :command:`pip` 10.0 or later, you'll automatically stop receiving boto3 updates after the last Python 2 compatible version of boto3 is installed.
+If you're using an older version of :command:`pip`, you need to pin your boto3 install to no later than version 1.17.

 Other installation methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~